jamiecmontgomery/mapview-mapedit/README.md

-# mapview-mapedit
-EcoDataScience tutorial on mapview and mapedit
+# EcoDataScience tutorial on mapview and mapedit

+You will need the following libraries: sf, raster, mapedit, mapview, leaflet

+You can install by running this line:

+`install.packages(c("sf", "raster", "mapedit", "mapview", "leaflet"))`